salkuadrat/lucy/README.md

 ## Installation

-Activate command line from your terminal by using this command.
+Activate command line from your terminal with this command.

 ```bash
 dart pub global activate lucy